firefreet/calendar/README.md

 * A save button

-* Current hour gradient color (grey to red) is based on % of hour gone by.
+* Current hour gradient color (grey -> red -> green) is based on % of hour gone by.
 Past days/hours are grey.
 Future days/hours are green.
 Colors dynamically change as time passes.

 Clicking on the save button will store the time and user input in `localStorage`.